Prajwalhn18/Web-development/Responsive-Web-design/Responsive-design.md

 - Relative lengths: em,ex,rem,vh,vmin,vmax

     *The em and rem are considered relative, because they are relative to the font size of other elements*

+    - Use rems for better use of sizes, especially while playing with the text.

+*How to decide which unit to choose?*

+- Font-size = rem
+- padding and margin = em
+- widths = em or percentage